kaofelix/opencenter-dashboard/README.md

 project.

     grunt server

+You can watch the server log in parallel for easy debugging.

+    tail -f logs/dashboard.log

 Will build the necessary coffee and jade files and run the development server while also watching for changes.